traumverloren/haute-codeture/haute-codeture.md

 ![inline loop](react-native-demo.mp4)

-^I was so inspired by the exhibit, that I was inspired to tackle hardware for the first time and build my own version for pixel art.
+^I was inspired by the exhibit

+^ I decided to tackle a hardware project for 1st time

 ^Person creates a pixel art design on a web app